 The fourth talk of the BookBlast® 10×10 tour, a nationwide celebration of independent publishing, features Istros Books, founded in 2011, to showcase the very best fiction and non-fiction from the Balkan region to a new audience of English speakers, through quality translation.
 Its authors include European prize winners, polemic journalists turned crime writers and social philosophers turned poets.
 Book Tickets

 On Thurs 27 Sept @waterstonesNG Susan Curtis, the founder of Istros Books, will lead a discussion with fellow translator, Christina Pribićević-Zorić, on The End of the World?
 How the Balkans writes the Holocaust.
 They will be joined by Georgia de Chamberet who is currently translating The Disappearance of Josef Mengele by Olivier Guez for Verso Books (2019).

-Book extract: Doppelgänger by Daša Drndić, (October, 2018) translated by Susan Curtis and Celia Hawkesworth, consists of two stories that skilfully revisit the question of “doubles”, and how an individual is perpetually caught between their own beliefs and those imposed on them by society.
-Meet the translator in person on Thurs 27 Sept. @istrosbooks
+Book extract: Doppelgänger by Daša Drndić, (October, 2018) translated by Susan Curtis & Celia Hawkesworth, consists of two stories that skilfully revisit the question of “doubles”, and how an individual is perpetually caught between their own beliefs and those imposed on them by society.
+Meet Susan the translator-publisher in person on Thurs 27 Sept. @istrosbooks